Mannjamin/Useful-Algorithm-Pointers/README.md

-# Algorithms 101 - How to Research Algorithms
+# Algorithms 101 - How to Research Algorithms (WORK IN PROGRESS NOT COMPLETE)

 ## Three useful tools for researching Algorithm